 Focuses on the practical application of photography to problems of investigation, court identification, proof identification, and court exhibits.
 Explores scientific areas of photography as related to crime scene and evidence applications and examines new uses of computer image enhancement.
 Techniques of locating and identifying evidence also included.
+Prerequisite: CJS 101 or permission of instructor.
 (O) 3 credits